Erik135135/P2P-TA/README.md

-Step 1: Download the P2P-TA
+Step 1: Download the P2P-TA, by clicking on